 Lectionary Project—Third year of weekly posts based on the Gospel reading from the Revised Common Lectionary

 Of course, he was outside the mainstream.
-While Jesus would later walk the streets of the cities and sit to teach in the synagogues, even venturing into the Temple itself, John left the company of society and went out into the wilderness to the edge of his civilization.
-It was as though he knew someone was coming, someone who would come from a world away, and maybe out there, away from the cities and the lights, it might be easier to keep watch on the horizon.
+While Jesus would later walk the streets of the cities and sit to teach in the synagogues, even venture into the Temple itself, John left the company of society.
+He went out into the wilderness to the edge of his civilization.
+John believed, hoped, that someone else was coming, someone who would come from a world away, and maybe out there, away from the cities and the lights, it might be easier to keep watch on the horizon.

-There, in the wild places near the murmur of the river, John began to catch the attention of anyone who passed, and he began to preach.
-What he said, or maybe how he said it, or maybe simply the appearance of this man who happened (that is the word the gospel accounts use—John happened) out there in the wilderness somehow drew people to him.
-They left their towns and villages, left their well trodden paths and streets, and they made their way into the wild places to see this wild man.
+In the wild places near the murmur of the river, John began to catch the attention of anyone who passed, and he began to preach.
+It may have been what he said, or maybe how he said it, or maybe simply the appearance of this man who happened (that is the word the gospel accounts use — John ‘happened’ — a way of describing the acts of a prophet) somehow drew people to him.
+They left their towns and villages, left their familiar paths and streets, and they made their way into the wild places to see this wild man.

 ”What shall we do?”
 That was the question the crowds put to him when they found him.